 Today you’ll be given a chance to workshop the argument for your apology section.
 You should bring a draft of your argument along with the map or whatever preparatory materials you used to construct it.

-All Courses Paul Blaschko Apology Argument Workshop
+All Courses Paul Blaschko Apology Workshop Day

 Today you’ll be given a chance to workshop the argument for your apology section.
 You should bring a draft of your argument along with the map or whatever preparatory materials you used to construct it.